"The universe is made of stories, not of atoms."

 At the first event, about 150 people were putting a spin on the traditional

 "networking"process.
-"What can I do for you," rather than,
+"What can I do for you," rather than, "what can you

 do for me."
 Great concept.